mincong-h/mincong-h.github.io/_posts/2024-08-28-what-is-vector.md

 }
 ```

-From user's perspective, this is very similar to the configuration shown in Elasticsearch.
+From the user's perspective, this is very similar to the configuration shown in Elasticsearch.
 The field "numDimensions" defines the number of dimensions in the vector, and the similarity is the default algorithm used for comparing the similarity of vectors when searching for top K-nearest neighbors.

 Once the data are persisted into MongoDB, you can perform a `$vectorSearch` query to search the information for the given index.
 MongoDB supports two types of vector searches: ANN Search and ENN Search.
 For ANN search, Atlas Vector Search finds vector embeddings in your data that are closest to the vector embedding in your query based on their proximity in multi-dimensional space and based on the number of neighbors that it considers.
 For ENN search, Atlas Vector Search exhaustively searches all the indexed vector embeddings by calculating the distance between all the embeddings and finds the exact nearest neighbor for the vector embedding in your query.
 This is computationally intensive.